jiseongHAN/Super-Mario-RL/README.md

 It consists of training an agent to clear Super Mario Bros with deep reinforcement learning methods.

-Here is my super mario agent with dueling network. ( trained 7,000 epoach )
+Here is my super mario agent with dueling network. ( trained 7,000 epoch )
 ![mairo](/mario1.gif)

 # Get started